The finished mural at the Senior Sunset Party. Photo courtesy Jada Merritt

 “Since my freshman year, I have always admired the senior murals in the Commons,” junior Tara Manhas said.
 “It’s a tradition that I look forward to participating in as a senior.”

 In the past, the murals have included inflammatory images or words, including racist remarks, sexist language and personal attacks.
 However, the 2019 seniors saw the mural as an opportunity to express their class’ legacy and bring back memories.
+They treated the blank canvas as a new beginning, sparking a new tradition.
+The mural itself is excellent and looks like something that could have been designed by the experts at MuralForm.

 “Nothing on our mural was malicious or was intending to degrade anyone’s character,” said senior Teddy Fischer, one of the artists on the mural’s production team.
 “The mural is a way to tell the story of the Class of 2019.”